keshav-singhal04/P2P-Chat-Application/README.md

 ## Overview
 This repository contains a Python implementation of a peer-to-peer  chat application which enables users to send and receive messages simultaneously, connect with multiple peers, and query active peers.

 We have assumed fixed port numbers for all users (which they are asked to enter at startup) in order to avoid repeated entries for the same peer.
-The project has been developed using TCP sockets to ensure reliable communication between peers.
+The project has been developed using TCP sockets and a standardized message format to ensure reliable communication between peers.

-Our code also <b>handles the bonus question</b> by allowing users to connect to those active peers with whom connection has not yet been established
+Our code also <b>handles the bonus question</b> by allowing users to connect to those active peers with whom connection has not yet been established.

 ---
 ![Data flow chart at the user's end](FlowChart.png)